bballagh/profile-hyde/about.md

 ## Producing

 I am currently a producer at Daily Iowan TV.
-Here a sample of my producing work.
+Here is sample of my producing work.

 * [Friday, Aug.
 26, 2016](https://youtu.be/_8kA7Od0LdI)